 |Ninth||Currently in Grade 8|

-Children who apply for admission to a Kamehameha Schools K-12 campus are also automatically applied to the Kipona Scholarship program (unless they specifically opt out).
+Children who apply for admission to a Kamehameha Schools K-12 campus may also apply to the Kīpona Scholarship program.

-The Kipona Scholarship program provides need-based financial assistance to children attending participating private schools in Hawai`i (other than Kamehameha Schools).
-For a list of participating Kipona Scholarship Schools click here.
+The Kīpona Scholarship program provides need-based financial assistance to children attending participating private schools in Hawai‘i (other than Kamehameha Schools).

-Kipona applicants are required to meet minimum academic requirements through the KS Admissions Office.
-Therefore all Kipona applicants are tested and applicants to grades 4-9 must submit their report cards.
+Kīpona applicants to grades 6 and 9 are required to meet minimum academic requirements through the KS Admissions Office.
+Therefore all Kīpona applicants are tested and applicants to grades 6 and 9 must submit their report cards.
+Kindergarten applicants to Kīpona are not tested.

 If the applicant’s parents/legal guardians are not married and/or are living in separate homes, the physical residence of the applicant’s primary custodial parent/guardian and the island or state in which the applicant actually lives and attends school will determine his/her residence and eligibility.